osohq/oso/docs/content/any/getting-started/application/model/index.md

 The `has_role` rule uses the user object passed into Oso by your application to lookup roles.
 In this example, Polar will access the `roles` field on the `user` object and look up the role names that the user has.
-Here's an example {{% lang %}} data model implemented using dataclasses that could be used by this rule.
+Here's an example {{% lang %}} data model that could be used by this rule.
 In your application, you'll likely use your existing User model to maintain this information.

 {{< literalInclude